Centre d’archives de

 Council meeting in times of COVID

-- Online: those who do not wish to attend in person may still submit their questions as usual by completing the online form on the day of the meeting from 10 a.m. to 7 p.m. (instructions provided below).
+- Online: Persons may submit their questions by completing the online form on the day of the meeting from 10 a.m. to 7 p.m. (instructions provided below).

 - The meeting will be broadcasted live on YouTube, and the recording made available at the same link the next day.